jmxploit/jmxploit/README.md

 jmxploit
 ========

-Jmxploit is written in Java to audit security level of JMX API.
+Jmxploit is written in Java to audit security level of JMX API of a Tomcat environment.
-This tool is dedicated to security auditors and researchers in order to analyse JMX API security level.
+This tool is dedicated to security auditors and researchers in order to analyse JMX API security level

 How to :